maria11129/event-landing-page/README.md

-an event landing page for OMC.
+An event landing page for OMC.